The Pros and Cons of Emulating Big Businesses

 All of this makes it very appealing to start your own business.
 It’s no wonder so many people are doing just that.

-But with this unprecedented boom in small businesses comes an equal boom in uncertainty.
+With this unprecedented boom in small businesses comes an equal boom in uncertainty.
 New small business owners are learning how to run their businesses on the fly.

 In an effort to learn, many try to emulate big, successful businesses.